PrintersForAnts/MetalBoop/README.md

 ## 3. Compatibility

 Same as plastic [Boop](https://github.com/PrintersForAnts/Boop).
 Any Voron0 type toolhead compatible with front plate (eg. Mini StealthBurner).
-100% compatible with Dragon Burner v8.
-All of Hotends* and all Extruders are supported.
+100% compatible with [Dragon Burner v8 - DBv8](https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner).
+All Hotends* and all Extruders are supported.

 _* As reported by one beta tester, if using Dragon hotend then silicone sock needs to be cut a bit for everything to fit together properly._